Featuring the best attractions in the South East Lake District that are accessible by public transport

 Buses stop on the main A591 adjacent to the site.

 Windermere town is actually about 1 mile distant from Windermere lake and was formerly called Birthwaite until the railway came in the mid-19th century at which point the station and hence the town took the name of the lake.
 Although basically joined to Bowness, it is a separate town with its own attractions.
 The town centre has a number of attractive buildings, independent shops and cafes.
 Adjacent to the train station is the popular Lakeland shop, Booths supermarket and Tourist Information Centre.
-Above the town is the wonderful viewpoint of Orrest Head which has sweeping views in all directions.
-It is a short but fairly strenuous walk starting from opposite the railway station.
+Above the town is the wonderful viewpoint of Orrest Head which has sweeping views in all directions and is where the famous local walking guide author Alfred Wainwright first encountered the Lake District in 1930.
+It is a short but fairly strenuous walk, starting from opposite the railway station.

 A local hub for public transport with the railway station and many bus services stopping here.
 All buses stop in front of the railway station.

 Wray Castle is a striking mock-gothic castle on the shores of Windermere lake.
 Built in 1840 as a private residence, the house has had an interesting history with many varied occupants.
-Although owned by the National Trust since 1929 it has only recently opened its doors to the public on a regular basis.
-There are tours of the castle which doesn’t have much in the way of furniture but the rooms are certainly elaborate with plenty of activities for children.
+In 1882 a 16 year old Beatrix Potter holidayed here with her family from London.
+She was evidently very impressed and this was the start of her Lake District love affair which gave her so much inspiration in her later work.
+The castle was later acquired by the National Trust in 1929, although it only opened its doors to the public in 2011.

 The boat jetty is a short walk from the castle, still within the grounds.